vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 # 2024-07-18: excessive morning activity and abdominal pain in the afternoon

+## General evolution

+* Symptoms of reflux have gone down over time (burping, susceptibility to getting / long recover time from mouth injuries.

+* Flatulence seems to have dropped around the week of 2024-08-12.

+* The locus of the pain seems to have shifted and is clearly below the belly button as of 2024-08-12.

+* Frequency of good days may have increased over time, but on the other hand acuteness of pain may also have increased.

 ## Summary of symptoms and experience so far (summary last updated 2024-08-15, at around 4 weeks later)

 Overall, this is a case of intermittent abdominal pain, along with